Shawn Thornton: Personal life

 Thornton was a part-owner of a restaurant in Pembroke, Massachusetts named Turner's Yard, which closed in 2014.
 Former Boston Red Sox pitcher Tim Wakefield was also a member of the owner's group.

 Thornton made a cameo in the 2012 film Ted as an audience member at a Norah Jones concert.
-Thornton also featured on season 5 of Kitchen Nightmares in 2011.
+Thornton also featured on season 3 of Kitchen Nightmares in 2011.

+Thornton's autobiography Shawn Thornton: Fighting My Way to the Top was released in November 2021.

 Career statistics

 Awards and honours

+In 2023 he would be named one of the top 100 Bruins players of all time.